 2008 - Gauloises won Division 3 again

-2009 - The club moves to the Buck Public House in Morley St Botolph and the club is renamed 51 Pétanque Club
+2009 - The club moves to the Buck Public House in Morley St Botolph and the club is renamed, taking its name from the Pastis 51 drink to become; 51 Pétanque Club

 2010 - The Gitanes change their name to Buckaneers

 2016 - The Buckaneers disband.
-In the same season the club moves to Scoulton Village Hall with just the Gauloises team while the new terrain is being built at Great Ellingham Recreation Center
+In the same season the club moves to Scoulton Village Hall with just the Gauloises team while the new terrain is being built at Great Ellingham Recreation Centre

 2017 - 51 Pétanque Club starts a new era with the Gauloises team now named as The Millers and a new team called Ellingham Oaks created.
 During the first season, Ellingham Oaks gained promotion to Division 2

 The game of Pétanque is a form of boules which originated from the south of France, where the goal is to throw metal balls as close as possible to a small wooden ball called a cochonnet or jack.
-The game is normally played on hard dirt or gravel, but can also be played on grass, sand or other surfaces.
+The game is normally played on hard dirt or gravel or sand.
 Pétanque can be played in public areas such as parks but many dedicated facilities have been built.

 Pétanque is played by two teams, where each team consists of one, two, or three players.
 In the singles and doubles games each player has three boules; in triples each player has only two.
 First of all, the home team will flip a coin with the opponents calling heads of tails to determine who will throw the cochonnet.
 The starting team draws a circle on the ground which is 35-50 centimetres in diameter, plastic circles are often provided and must be marked to show the location so it isn't moved during the end being played, all players must throw their boules from within this circle, with both feet remaining on the ground.
 The first player throws the jack 6-10 meters away for the end to commence.
 The team that has thrown the cochonnet will play their first boule.
 A player from the opposing team then plays their boule and will continue to throw until they are closer to the cochonnet than the opponents boule or they use all their boule up.
 The teams switch depending on who is closer to the cochonnet and once both teams have used all their boule a point is scored for each boule closer to the cochonnet than your opponent's closest boule.
 For example: If you have 3 boules closer to the cochonnet before your opponent's closest boule, you will be awarded 3 points and throw the cochonnet on the next end.
 Place the circle around the cochonnet and as long as you are far enough away from the edge of the terrain and can throw the cochonnet the correct distance you may start the next end.
 This will continue until either the time limit is reached (if playing a timed match) or one of the teams reach 13 points to win the game.